 - your glasses or hearing aid if you use them

-This will help the staff, and may shorten your waiting time.
+This will help the healthcare team and may shorten your waiting time.

 When you arrive at the ED